RComi/Liri-Node-app/README.md

 ## Notes
 * Users will need to provide their own twitter and spotify API keys to get started.
+* Screen shots of what is returned is shown in the images file.

 ## Author
 Richard Comi